 - Large door openings – to enable easy access on and off the train and to improve passenger flow

-- A track friendly design – for reduced maintenance cost
+- A track friendly design – significantly lighter, track friendly, multi articulated design for a smoother ride and reduced maintenance cost

 - Extensive testing in the Siemens Test Centre in Wildenrath, Germany – ensures reliability from the first day of operation

-- Future proofing – with trains designed for a 40 year life
+- Future proofing – with trains designed for a long life